ImmaniTr/Investigating_Netflix_Movies/README.md

 # Investigating_Netflix_Movies
-This study focuses on a data analysis that examines the average duration of Netflix movies from 2011 to 2020
+This study focuses on a data analysis that examines the average duration of Netflix movies from 2011 to 2020.
+The hypothesis suggests that the average duration of movies has been decreasing over the mentioned years.
+By using data manipulation skills in Python to explore trends and patterns, it is determined that the hypothesis was wrong.
+This is due to an increase of genres in Netflix's catalog that are not movies (with a shorter duration), which generates a bias in the overall average duration of the content.